DioxusLabs/docsite/docs-src/0.6/src/guide/new_app.md

 We're going to use the bare-bones template for *HotDog*.
 Our app won't be too complex and can fit in one file.

+- Select web as the default platform
+- Select "false" for the router, though we *will* eventually add the router to the app.
+- Select no for TailwindCSS.
+If you want to use Tailwind, make sure to read the [TailwindCSS guide](../cookbook/tailwind.md).

-> You don't need `dx new` to create new Dioxus apps!
+> 📣 You don't need `dx new` to create new Dioxus apps!
 Dioxus apps are Rust projects and can also be built with tools like cargo.

-You'll also need to select a "default platform" to run.
-This will set the corresponding `default = []` feature section in your Cargo.toml and inform `dx` to serve that platform by default.
-For the sake of this tutorial, we'll develop *HotDog* as a web app.
-At the end, we will also create desktop and mobile builds.

-We're not going to start the project with a Router, though we *will* eventually add the router to the app.

-We're not going to use TailwindCSS for this tutorial, but make sure to read the [TailwindCSS guide](../cookbook/tailwind.md) if you want to use Tailwind for your own apps.

 ## Running the project

-Once you created your project, you can start it with the following command:
+Once the project is generated, you can start it with the following command:

 ```sh
 cd hot_dog